igorauad/docker-gnuradio-oot-dev/README.md

 alias docker-gui='docker run --env="DISPLAY=host.docker.internal:0"'
 ```

-And, in the case of OSX, you also need to authorize the container to access the host's X server:
+In the case of OSX, you also need to authorize the container to access the host's X server:

 ```bash
 xhost + localhost